Henry Dickerson McDaniel

-Henry Dickerson McDaniel (September 4, 1836 – July 25, 1926), was the 52nd Governor of Georgia from 1883 to 1886.
+Henry Dickerson McDaniel (September 4, 1836 – July 25, 1926) was an American politician who fought in the Civil War.
+A member of the Democratic Party, he served as the 52nd Governor of Georgia from 1883 to 1886.

-Early life
+Early life and education

-Henry Dickerson McDaniel was born on September 4, 1836 in Monroe, Georgia to Ira McDaniel.
+Henry Dickerson McDaniel was born on September 4, 1836, in Monroe, Georgia, to Ira McDaniel.
 Ira McDaniel was one of the first professors of Mercer University.
 McDaniel attended high school in Atlanta.
 He graduated with a Bachelor of Arts from Mercer University in 1856.
 He established a law practice in Monroe in 1857.
 He later attended the University of Georgia and received a LL.D in 1906.
 He was the youngest delegate to Georgia's secession convention in 1861.

 Civil War

-McDaniel joined the Confederate States Army on July 2, 1861 as a first lieutenant of the 11th Georgia Infantry Regiment.
+McDaniel joined the Confederate States Army on July 2, 1861, as a first lieutenant of the 11th Georgia Infantry Regiment.
 McDaniel was promoted to major in November 1862.
 McDaniel first attracted attention during the American Civil War for taking command of the 11th Georgia Infantry after the death of his officers at the Battle of Gettysburg.
 On July 10, 1863, he was shot by a Union soldier at Funkstown, Maryland.
 Two days later, he was captured by Union troops in Hagerstown, Maryland.
 He was hospitalized at Point Lookout and then transferred to Johnson's Island in Sandusky, Ohio.
 He remained in a POW camp until July 1865.